ACTION Leader of the Month: Zoe

 As a parent, what goals have you observed being achieved through FITBuddies?

-What skills learned at FITBuddies does Eric use in his daily life?
+What skills learned at FITBuddies does Zoe use in her daily life?

-What has Eric demonstrated and achieved to be distinguished as this month's ACTION leader?
+What has Zoe demonstrated and achieved to be distinguished as this month's ACTION leader?

-As his coach, describe Eric’s growth that you've observed.
+As her coach, describe Zoe's growth that you've observed.

 When Zoe started at FiT, she had a difficult time staying on task, would often sit out a majority of the session and would often run off (to watch other clients Olympic Lift — one of her obsessions :).
 As her coaches, we are so proud of the progress she has made physically, behaviorally and socially.
 She has matured so much in the past year or two and really just makes movement more fun!
 Zoe continues to challenge us (especially on reps and sets) but is now easily redirected and proud when she completes a task.
 She encourages her fellow peers and is always ready for a dance party when one of her favorite songs comes on.
 I look forward to seeing what the next couple years bring.
 Keep up the great work, Zoe💪🏻💪🏻